Weeping Matipo

 Plant Description

-Weeping Matipo (Myrsine divaricata), also known as weeping māpou, is a small tree up to 4 to 6 meters tall or often a shrub, endemic to New Zealand.
+Weeping Matipo ( Myrsine divaricata ), also known as weeping māpou, is a small tree up to 4 to 6 meters tall or often a shrub, endemic to New Zealand Discover more about native ferns.
 It is characterized by a strongly divaricating habit, meaning it has widely spreading, interlaced, and rigid branches that often curve downwards, giving it a drooping or weeping appearance.
 The woody parts are stiff and hairy when young.
 Its small, leathery leaves are typically 5-15 mm long by 5-10 mm wide, borne on short petioles.
 They are simple, alternate or in fascicles, often broad-obovate or heart-shaped, with a smooth margin and dotted with oil glands.
 A common feature is a dark marking at the base of the leaf blade.
 The very small flowers, 2-3 mm in diameter, are pale yellow to reddish and have 3 or 4 petals.
 They can be found singly or in small groups below the leaves.
 These flowers mature into small, round, fleshy fruits (drupes) that are 4-5 mm in diameter.
 When ripe, the fruits are typically bright purple, though they can also be mauve or, rarely, white.

 Quick Facts